 It’s a bit futuristic but by the end of the year 2020, we might see ML being used in determining the health of a vehicle i.e. how disparate vehicle parts are performing at a particular time and situation.
 Savvy enterprises are making this happen by embedding the data needed to determine failure into ML-algorithms.
 It’s still a work-in-progress as of now but is definitely a way ahead for improving transportation as it can lower the total cost of ownership by accurately predicting vehicle breakdowns.

 A key reason behind a spike in adoption of machine learning is RoI.
 McKinsey found that 82% of enterprises adopting machine learning and AI have gained a financial return from their investments.
 So, for the providers of machine learning technologies and the transportation industry, 2020 is going to a win-win.

-FarEye’s machine learning-powered logistics platform has empowered 100s of businesses across the globe to reduce delivery TAT, mitigate risks, deliver high levels of predictive intelligence and boost customer experiences.
-To know how our machine-learning driven platform can empower your enterprise you can sign-up for a quick demo here.
+FarEye’s machine learning-powered logistics platform has empowered hundreds of businesses across the globe to reduce delivery TAT, mitigate risks, deliver high levels of predictive intelligence and boost customer experiences.
+To learn how our machine-learning driven platform can empower your enterprise you can sign-up for a quick demo here.